In-situ high voltage generation with Cockcroft-Walton multiplier for xenon gas time projection chamber: Operation as a HV supplier to the 180L detector

 There are two kinds of triggers, the fiducial trigger and the whole trigger, for the data acquisition of the ELCC signal\cite{10.1093/ptep/ptad146}.
-For this measurement, the threshold of the fiducial trigger was set to about \SI{500}{\keV} and the whole trigger to slightly above the baseline.
-To reduce data volume, the whole trigger was set to retrieve only once per \SI{50000}{} events.
+The whole trigger is issued when the summed signal height of all channels exceeds a threshold.
+The fiducial trigger is issued similarly except that the veto channels must have no hits.
+The whole trigger is to collect the data of xenon $\mathrm{K}_\alpha$ characteristic X-ray (\SI{29.68}{\keV}) for calibration, while the fiducial trigger is to accumulate higher energy events.
+For the measurements reported below, the threshold of the fiducial trigger was set to about \SI{500}{\keV} and the whole trigger to slightly above the baseline.
+The fiducial trigger rate for this threshold was \SI{10.5}{\Hz}.
+To reduce data volume, the whole trigger was set to be issued only once every \SI{50000}{} times.

+These triggers and veto signals are issued with a trigger board, Hadron Universal Logic module\cite{R.Honda2016}.
+According to these triggers, AxFEB acquires ELCC waveforms with a time width of \SI{440}{\us}, including \SI{40}{\us} before the trigger, and for PMT signals, the waveform digitizer stores PMT waveforms with a window of \SI{900}{\us} with pre-trigger region of \SI{95}{\%} of the recording window.
+The ELCC waveforms and the PMT waveforms obtained from a single trigger constitute data for one event.